Damian591/Damian591/README.md

 # Hi, I'm Damian 👋

-Hi, I'm Damian, a third-year IT student at Vilnius Gediminas Technical University.
+Hi, I'm Damian, a fourth-year IT student at Vilnius Gediminas Technical University.
 I'm passionate about web development, software engineering, and networking, with a particular interest in data transmission and how information flows across networks.
 Always eager to learn new technologies, I focus on building strong foundations in web technologies, problem-solving, and application design.

 I enjoy exploring different aspects of software development, from front-end to back-end, and am excited to dive deeper into full-stack development.
 Additionally, I am fascinated by the complexities of data transfer, networking protocols, and how systems communicate over the internet.